 For decades, researchers have been studying the effects of STT on people with a variety of health conditions.
 The studies show that regular STT can lower your blood pressure, decrease anxiety and depression, ease chronic pain, increase your range of motion, and improve sleep quality.
 These are just a few of the documented benefits of regular STT.

 More recently, researchers have begun to study the effects of STT on people who have suffered a stroke or some other type of brain injury.
 The results have been very promising.
 In fact, some researchers believe that STT may be able to help improve the neurological function of the brain after a stroke or traumatic brain injury.
-This is important because it means that STT may one day be used to help improve the quality of life for many people who have experienced a stroke or some other type of brain injury.
+This is important because it means that STT may one day be used to help improve the quality of life for many people who have experienced a stroke, concussion or some other type of brain injury.

 Some patients will respond better to soft-tissue therapy than others.
 Therefore, this aspect of chiropractic care should be left up to the discretion of the treating physician.
 In some cases, the physician will resolve the issue in a matter of hours; in other cases, it may take several weeks or months.
 It all depends on the patient.